Brooks Lodge Review and Katmai Bear Viewing Guide

 - June – Bear viewing will be slow as food is scarce until the salmon run starts.
 The bears are a thin from the long winter.
 They will be seen eating grass and sedge in the area.
 Bear sightings will increase towards the end of the month as bears move into the region to wait for salmon to arrive.

-- July – The salmon run will arrive and the bears will congarate by the river to hunt for salmon.
-Bear sightings will peak in mid-July.
-By late July, the main salmon run will end and the bears will disperse.
+- July – The salmon run will arrive, and the bears will congregate by the river to hunt for salmon.
+Bear sightings will peak in mid to late July.

-- August – Bear sightings near Brooks Camp will decrease as the salmon fishing is no longer easy.
-Around late August, bear sighting in Brooks Camp will start to increase.
+- August – Bear sightings near Brooks Camp will decrease as the salmon fishing is more difficult.
+Around late August, bear sightings in Brooks Camp will start to increase.

 - September – As the salmon start to die, the bears return to the river to fish again.
-The bears will be spread out along the river eating salmon.
+The bears will be spread out along the river, eating salmon.
+They will be in the final stages of putting on their winter weight and getting ready for Fat Bear Week.

 How to Get to Brooks Lodge?

 There are NO roads from Anchorage to Katmai National Park.
 There are only two roads in Katmai National Park and Preserve.
-The first is the road from King Salmon, Alaska to the Katmai’s Lake Camp boat launch.
-The second is from Brooks Camp to Valley of Ten Thousand Smokes.
+The first is the road from King Salmon, Alaska, to the Katmai Lake Camp boat launch.
+The second is from Brooks Camp to the Valley of Ten Thousand Smokes.
 These two roads are not connected.

-Unless you are looking to do a 40+ mile bushwacking backpacking trip along the Naknek Lake, the only options for getting to Brooks Camp and Brooks Lodge is by floatplane or water taxi.
+Unless you are looking to do a 40+ mile bushwacking backpacking trip along the Naknek Lake, the only options for getting to Brooks Camp and Brooks Lodge are by floatplane or water taxi.

-You can either book your flight to King Salmon separately or you can let your Katmai transportation provider book for you.
-I booked my King Salmon and Katmai flights separately.
-I wanted to maximize my time in Katmai so I planned to stay in King Salmon the night before and after my Brooks Lodge visit.
-So I could fly out on the earliest flight of the day and come back on the last flight of the day.
+You can either book your flight to King Salmon separately or let your Katmai transportation provider book it for you.
+I booked my flights to King Salmon and Katmai separately.
+I wanted to make the most of my time in Katmai, so I planned to stay in King Salmon the night before and after my Brooks Lodge visit.
+So I could fly out on the earliest flight of the day and come back on the last flight.

-If booking flights separately, Alaska Airlines and Ravn Airlines offer daily flights to King Salmon from Anchorage.
-These flights run about $450 if booked a couple of months in advance and I recommend using Alaska if you can.
+If booking flights separately, Alaska Airlines and Aleutian Airways offer daily flights from Anchorage to King Salmon.
+The Alaska Airlines flights run about $460 if booked a couple of months in advance, and I recommend using Alaska Airlines if you can.

 Floatplane to Brooks Lodge

-Katmai Air is partnered with Brooks Lodge and can arrange round-trip air transportation to Brooks Lodge from Anchorage and King Salmon as part of your lodge reservation.
+Katmai Air is owned by the same parent company as Brooks Lodge and can arrange round-trip air transportation to Brooks Lodge from Anchorage and King Salmon as part of your lodge reservation.
 No matter how you book your transportation to King Salmon, Katmai Air will pick you up at either your King Salmon hotel or the King Salmon Airport.

-The flight from Anchorage is usually via charter flight but on occasion, they use scheduled Alaska or Ravn flights.
-Once in King Salmon, it’s about a 20-minute flight from King Salmon to Brooks Camp.
+The flight from Anchorage is usually via charter flight, but on occasion, they use scheduled Alaska or Aleutian Airways.
+Once in King Salmon, it’s about a 20-minute flight to Brooks Camp.

-As of June 30, 2021, King Salmon to Brooks Camp flight is $290 per person for a round trip.
-Anchorage to Brooks Camp is $950 per person for a round trip.
-This includes 50 lbs of luggage per person including your checked bag and carry-on.
+As of November 2025, the King Salmon to Brooks Camp flight is $500 per person for a round trip.
+Anchorage to Brooks Camp is $1489 per person for a round trip.
+This includes 50 lbs of luggage per person, including your checked and carry-on bags.
 Extra luggage is $1 per pound.

 Water Taxi to Brooks Lodge

 Katmai Water Taxi offers service from King Salmon to Brooks Camp via water taxi.
-Water taxis depart King Salmon every two hours from 6:00 am to 6:00 pm.
-Water taxis depart Brooks Camp every two hours from 7:00 am to 7:00 pm (9:00 pm in June and July).
-The boat trip will take you on a scenic ridge across Naknek Lake.
-The trip takes about 45 mins.
+Water taxis depart King Salmon every two hours from 7:00 am to 5:00 pm.
+Water taxis depart Brooks Camp every two hours from 7:00 am to 6:00 pm.
+The boat trip will take you on a scenic ride across Naknek Lake.
+The trip takes about an hour.

 When should I start planning my trip to Brooks Lodge?